karimabdelhamid/Automated-Essay-Scoring-System/README.md

 ## How to Use

+Follow these steps to set up and run the Automated Essay Grading System on your machine:

+1. **Preparation**:
-1. **Preparation**: Ensure you have Python installed on your system along with the required libraries (`spacy`, `pandas`, `sklearn`, `numpy`, `PyMuPDF`).
+   - Ensure you have Python installed on your system.
+You can download it from [python.org](https://www.python.org/downloads/).
+   - Make sure Python and pip (Python's package installer) are added to your system's PATH.

+2. **Installation**:
-2. **Installation**: Clone this repository to your local machine and navigate to the project directory.
+   - Clone this repository to your local machine or download the project files.
+   - Open a terminal or command prompt and navigate to the project directory.

-3. **Setting Up**: Run `pip install -r requirements.txt` to install all necessary dependencies.
+3. **Setting Up**:
+   - Install the necessary Python libraries by running the following commands one by one in your terminal:

+     ```
+     pip install spacy
+     pip install pandas
+     pip install scikit-learn
+     pip install numpy
+     pip install PyMuPDF
+     ```

+   - After installing the libraries, you need to download the Spacy English language model.
+Run:

+     ```
+     python -m spacy download en_core_web_sm
+     ```

 4. **Running the System**:
-   - Launch the system by running `python automated_essay_grading_system.py` in your terminal.
+   - Launch the system by running the following command in your terminal:

+     ```
+     python automated_essay_grading_system.py
+     ```

    - When prompted, enter the full path to the PDF file containing your essay.
-   - The system will analyze the essay and display the predicted score.
+The system will then analyze the essay and display the predicted score.

+Enjoy using the Automated Essay Grading System!
+Feel free to contribute to its development or suggest improvements.

 ## Advanced Technologies